AEC K-type: History

 The K-type chassis was first designed by LGOC in 1914, but development was delayed by the First World War.
 The first chassis was completed in August 1919.
 The chassis was fitted with a 30 hp 4.4-litre four-cylinder engine and had a three-speed chain gearbox and multiplate clutch.

 The vast majority of K-types entered service with LGOC.
 The first vehicle, K1, entered service in August 1919 and was followed by K2 in September 1919.
 These two buses, were used for development, together with K3 which was used for chassis instruction and never received a body.
 The next batch of 1,040 K-types entered service from May 1920 until 1921, and were mainly used in central London.
 This allowed smaller B-types to be used on new routes in and around London.
 Smaller batches were delivered between 1924 and 1926, bringing the total to 1,132.
+Most of the bodies were built by LGOC, but some were also supplied by Short Brothers, Brush and Strachan.

 Outside of London, six K-types were sold to Torquay Tramways for feeder services to tram routes.
 A further twelve were bought by East Surrey Traction Company between 1920 and 1921.
 This company also received transfers of the type from LGOC in order to operate services in Kent and Surrey on its behalf.

-Although originally design as a double-deck vehicle, a single deck version entered service in 1925.
+Although originally designed as a double-deck vehicle, a single deck version entered service in 1925.
 The initial batch of 24 (K1078 - K1101) entered service in August 1925 with 24-seat bodies on new chassis.
 These were the first vehicles to use pneumatic tyres in London.
 Subsequent batches of single-deck K-types used new bodies on the chassis of older double-deck vehicles from which the body had been removed.
 Conversely, future orders of the new single-deck chassis received double-deck bodywork.

 The K-type, together with the larger S-type and more advanced NS-type, remained the standard London bus until 1930, when the introduction of the LT and ST types began.
 Most K-types were withdrawn from service by early 1931, with final vehicles being withdrawn from service on route 90 on 22 June 1932.